brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

 Session Manager enables secure remote login to EC2 instances - alternative to SSH/RDP but more secure.

-Simple: manage both Windows/Linux inestances with the same tool Remote Login: browser-based, run an interactive session using Powershell/Bash.
+Simple: manage both Windows/Linux instances with the same tool Remote Login: browser-based, run an interactive session using Powershell/Bash.
 Secure:
 * TLS encryption;